osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 The `as_*` functions will return a NULL geometry (check with `is_null()`) if the geometry can not be created for some reason, for instance a polygon can only be created from closed ways.
-This can also happen if your input data is incomplete, for instance when missing nodes referenced from a way.
+This can also happen if your input data is incomplete, for instance when nodes referenced from a way are missing.

 The `as_linestring()` and `as_polygon()` functions can only be used on ways.
 The `as_multilinestring()` and `as_multipolygon()` functions, on the other